hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-3_ Lift and Shift Application Workload to AWS/README.md

 ### Step-4: Provision Application EC2 instances with UserData script

-- Create Tomcat instance with below details.We will also add Inbound rule to `vprofile-app-SG` for `SSH` on port `22`  from `MyIP` to be able to connect our db instance via SSH.
+- Create Tomcat instance with below details.We will also add Inbound rule to `proje3-app-SG` for `SSH` on port `22`  from `MyIP` to be able to connect our db instance via SSH.
 ```sh
 Name: proje3-app01
 Project: vprofile